Who Wants to Be a Ruble Millionaire?

 🪖 In an interview with a Yevgeny Prigozhin-owned publication, in 2021, Tikhomirova stressed that the most important thing that the Russian authorities had managed to achieve was many years of “peacetime.”
 “This year is the seventy-sixth anniversary of [victory in the Second World War].
 And there has not been a single war since then.
 [Young people] were gifted life,” she said.
 She did not mention “peacetime” this year.

 Four and half years ago, I had to renew my Russian permanent residence permit.
 The procedure had changed considerably since the last time I’d applied for the permit.
 Among the changes were two written exams that applicants were now required to pass — a Russian language exam and a Russian civics exam.
-I decided to study for them by doing practice exams that I found online.
+I decided to study for them by doing practice exams which I found online.
 One of the civics question was “Question 5,” screenshotted above.
 It’s a multiple choice question.
 The examinee must decide whether the “RF” (the Russian Federation) is a) a totalitarian state, b) an authoritarian state, c) a hybrid state, or d) a democratic state.
 To be honest, I no longer remember whether this particular question came up in the actual exam, which I passed with flying colors.
 But I thought that you, my readers, might find it productive to ponder this question while reading the following three items, ripped straight from this week’s headlines in the Russian media.
 At the end of this post, you’ll see what the “right” answer was (in 2018, at least) and the answer I tried to give when taking the online practice quiz. ||| TRR

 The Ministry of Culture of the Russian Federation has identified 17 priority topics for state financial support of film production in 2023.